by Guy Finley

 Now learn the higher techniques that will show you how to be a self-starting individual instead of a self-stalling one.

 Each time you're faced with a logjam of tasks that seem far beyond your mortal abilities to resolve in the allotted time, here's what to do.
 First, whittle these logs down to manageable size by writing each one out on a pad of paper.
 This act will also help you untangle some of your own tangled feelings about the jam you're in.
 For now, forget their order of importance; that will become clear later.
 Just get each task down on paper.
 Besides, your priorities can only be as clear as your thinking, so making this list helps to clarify both.
-Another benefit of your list is that it will keep confusion out of the picture, and confusion is to anxiety what wind is to
+Another benefit of your list is that it will keep confusion out of the picture, and confusion is to anxiety what wind is to a dust devil.

 Thank you for visiting our website.
 In appreciation of your time, please download this free book gift from Dr Moses Simuyemba: